bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/infiltration.md

 ### Slash when his guard is down!

 Press space when the guard is preparing to attack you.

-There are 3 phases
+There are 3 phases:

-The first is guarding, where attacking back will result in failure.
+1. guarding - attacking back will result in failure.
-The 2nd is preparing, where attacking will result in a victory.
+2. preparing - attacking will result in a victory.
-The 3rd is attack, where the guard will attack you resulting in failure.
+3. attacking - the guard will attack you resulting in failure.

 ### Close the brackets